unisonweb/unisonweb-org/src/data/docs/refactoring.md

 ```
 ### Using the `todo` command

-Rather than having a list of (possibly misleading) compile errors and a broken codebase that won't let you write new code or run anything, you get a nice tidy todo list, and a remaining work metric that only goes down (is there anything more demoralizing than when you are slogging through a long list of compile errors, you get it down to a reasonable number, then it starts going _up_ again?):
+Rather than having a list of (possibly misleading) compile errors and a broken codebase that won't let you write new code or run anything, you get a nice tidy todo list, and a remaining work metric that only goes down.
+(Is there anything more demoralizing than when you are slogging through a long list of compile errors, you get it down to a reasonable number, then it starts going _up_ again?):

 ```ucm
 .cooking> todo